dennisvdang/chorus-detection/README.md

 ## Overview

 A hierarchical convolutional recurrent neural network designed for detecting choruses in music recordings, implemented in PyTorch.
 The model was trained on 332 annotated songs from electronic music genres and achieved an F1 score of 0.871 (Precision: 0.867, Recall: 0.875) on unseen test data.

+F1 measures how much chorus is found, not where its boundaries fall.
+On the same held-out songs the shipped configuration places 76.5% of first chorus starts exactly on the labelled bar and 80.4% within one bar.
+Reaching that depended far more on how the bar lines are drawn than on the model itself — see [Where the boundaries land](#where-the-boundaries-land).

 For more details, scroll down to the [Project Technical Summary section](#project-technical-summary).

 The original TensorFlow implementation is preserved on the [`tensorflow`](../../tree/tensorflow) branch.